Internal Quality Assurance (IQA)

 1. Co-ordination of the assessment process

-2. Internal moderation of assessed work
+2. Internal Quality Assurance of assessed work

 3. Standardisation of assessment practice